polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/unit-testing-the-tcr-runtime-module.md

 ---
 title: "Unit testing the TCR runtime module"
 ---
-In [part 1 of the guide](https://docs.substrate.dev/v1.0.0/docs/building-the-substrate-tcr-runtime), we built a Substrate runtime module for a simple Token Curated Registry implementation.
+This is Part 2 of the guide [Building a Token Curated Registry DAppChain on Substrate](introduction.md).
+In [part 1](building-the-substrate-tcr-runtime.md), we built a Substrate runtime module for a simple Token Curated Registry implementation.
 In this part, we cover unit testing of the TCR runtime module.

 ## Setup and mocks